Meghan accuses UK royals of racism, says 'didn't want to be alive' | Entertainment

 The 39-year-old, whose mother is Black and father is white, said she had been naive before she married into royalty in 2018, but that she ended up having suicidal thoughts and considering self-harm after pleading for help but getting none.
 Meghan said that her son Archie, now aged one, had been denied the title of prince because there were concerns within the royal family about "about how dark his skin might be when he's born".

 Buckingham Palace had no immediate comment about the interview, which aired in the early hours of Monday morning in Britain.
-The sit-down conversation with Winfrey was the most anticipated royal interview since Harry's late mother Princess Diana shared intimate details of her failed marriage to Charles in 1995, denting the heir's reputation and the family's standing in the eyes of the British public.
+The two-hour broadcast was the most anticipated royal interview since Harry's late mother Princess Diana shared intimate details of her failed marriage to Charles in 1995, denting the heir's reputation and the family's standing in the eyes of the British public.

-Harry denied blindsiding Queen Elizabeth, his grandmother, with his decision to shun life within the monarchy but said his father stopped taking his calls at one point.
-"I had three conversations with my grandmother and two conversations with my father before he stopped taking my calls.
+Harry denied blindsiding Queen Elizabeth, his grandmother, with his decision to shun life within the monarchy, but said Prince Charles stopped taking his calls at one point.
+"I had three conversations with my grandmother, and two conversations with my father before he stopped taking my calls.
 And then he said, can you put this all in writing?"

-Detractors say the couple wanted the limelight but were not willing to live with the attention it brought.
+Detractors say the couple wanted the limelight, but were not willing to live with the attention it brought.
 To supporters, their treatment shows how an outdated British institution lashed out against a modern, independent biracial woman.
+LIES AND TEARS

 "It was only once we were married and everything started to really worsen that I came to understand that not only was I not being protected but that they were willing to lie to protect other members of the family," Meghan said.
 Meghan denied a newspaper story that she had made Kate, Duchess of Cambridge, cry before the wedding and said it was a turning point in her relations with the media and the palace.